jrnewell/json-router/README.md

 # JSON Router

-An alternative express router/rpc that uses json body instead of url slugs
+An alternative moblie-focused router/rpc middleware that uses the JSON body instead of URL slugs to route requests.

 ## Install